dokkodo1/Configurations/README.md

 ——UPDATES——

 I’ll keep this updated with updated keybindings and actions.
 There is a separate config file which only imports keybindings, mouse modifiers, and actions that you only need to update at will.
-If you import that keybindings and actions config file, you won’t need to repeat any of the other steps in the future.
+If you import that keybindings and actions config file, you won’t need to repeat any of the install steps, however I would check the default paths in the preferences in case the text fields have reverted to my own paths.

 ——ISSUES——